Get in touch

 We’re here to offer free, practical advice to any parents of children with complex disabilities, including deafblindness, including discussing a referral.

-Our free support helps disabled children access education, playgroups and holidays, so they have the same life experiences as everyone else.
+Our free support helps children who are deafblind or who have complex disabilities access education, playgroups and holidays, so they have the same life experiences as everyone else.

-From dance or drumming classes to Sense Virtual Buddies, Sense has lots of opportunities for disabled children to try new things, learn skills and make friends.
+From play and communication sessions to individualised support, we have lots of free opportunities for children to try new things, learn skills and make friends.